RootWithHafsa/cyber-learning-log/Linux-Basics.md

-# 🐧Linux Basics
+# 🐧 Linux Basics

 ## What is Linux?

-Linux is an open-source operating system, based on linux kernel.
-It's known for its flexibility, security, and widespread use in various applications, from servers and desktops to embedded systems and even smartphones, and it is very popular among hackers and pentester.
+Linux is an open-source operating system based on the Linux kernel.
+It's known for its flexibility, security, and widespread use in various applications — from servers and desktops to embedded systems and smartphones.
+It is especially popular among hackers and penetration testers.

-if you are learning ethical hacking then you should know basic commands to use linux terminal as you will be interacting with it alot.
+If you are learning ethical hacking, it's essential to understand basic Linux terminal commands, as you will be interacting with it a lot.

 ## Common Linux Commands